MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 Securing an internal DNS server to prevent reconnaissance using DNS from occurring can be accomplished by disabling or restricting zone transfers only to specified IP addresses.
 For more information on restricting zone transfers, see [Restrict Zone Transfers](https://technet.microsoft.com/library/ee649273(v=ws.10).aspx).
 Modifying zone transfers is one task among a checklist that should be addressed for [securing your DNS servers from both internal and external attacks](https://technet.microsoft.com/library/cc770432(v=ws.11).aspx).

-## Reconnaissance using SMB Session Enumeration
+## Reconnaissance using SMB session enumeration

 **Description**